Back to top

 All drug use brings a risk of harm.
 The best way to stay safe is to plan.
 Know your limits and how cannabis affects you.

 Smoking anything is harmful for your lungs and heart.
-Vaporisers are safer because they heat rather than burn cannabis so you can achieve the same effect as smoking, without or the strain from deep inhaling or the harm of inhaling smoke.
+Vaporisers are safer because they heat rather than burn cannabis so you can achieve the same effect as smoking, without the strain from deep inhaling or the harm of inhaling smoke.
 Vaporisers are also less harmful than smoking bongs or filtered joints.

 Mixing any drugs together increases the risk of harm.
 Using cannabis with alcohol increases the likelihood of experiencing negative effects.